Pain threatened to take away these memories.

 Overcoming the Challenges of Analgesia Trials

-Rho has extensive expertise in pain management clinical trials and addressing these challenges from Phase II through Marketing Applications.
+Rho has extensive expertise in the pain management therapeutic area and addressing these challenges during clinical trials from Phase II through Marketing Applications.
 Here are a few ways we can help you:

 Successful outcomes start with a strong trial design.
 For years, Rho’s experts have designed analgesia-related trials that minimize drop-outs, increase study execution efficiency, and lead to robust data analyses.
 Our experts will help you: